openshift-metal3/dev-scripts/README.md

 This will run the openshift-install to generate ignition configs and boot the bootstrap VM, currently no cluster is actually created.

+When the VM is running, the script will show the IP and you can ssh to the VM via ssh core@IP.

+You can then add the IP to the /etc/hosts on the node with the hostname, e.g `sudo echo "192.168.122.235 ostest-api.test.metalkube.org" >> /etc/hosts`.

+Then you can interact with the k8s API on the bootstrap VM e.g `sudo oc status --verbose --config /etc/kubernetes/kubeconfig`.

+You can also see the status of the bootkube.sh script which is running via `journalctl -b -f -u bootkube.service`.

 ## 2) Cleanup

 To clean up your environment you can run: